I love the idea of a row of books on a shelf, books that look like everyday books, but when taken off the shelf and opened are not ordinary at all....

 This altered book measures 7.5" X 5" X 1.5".
 It is constructed with the book spine containing added pages of watercolor, patchwork, old postcards, crocheted edgings, handmade paper, embroidery, dried plant material and beaded bookmark.
-The price is $1600.

 The Blue Flower is dedicated to my husband, Dr. Bruce Stallsmith.

 This book was inspired by finding the photograph of serious young girl in an envelope with my family photos.
 I don't know who she is, but she was perched on the stone wall of the town pound with delphiniums in front of her.
 There were other photos in the envelope of a garden with many blooms.
 Thus this little girl became known to me as "The Flower Girl."

 The book consists of the book spine containing added pages of old postcards, crocheted edgings, embroidery, dried plant material, and the photographs of "The Flower Girl" and her garden.
 The book measures 7.25" X 5" X 1.5".